techiew/DirectXHook/README.md

-# DirectX11Hook
+# DirectXHook
-This DirectX hook can take control of the DirectX 11 renderer in 3D games and applications.
-The hook should work for most games and can be built for both 32-bit and 64-bit. **Still under development, but all the core parts work.**
+This DirectX hook can take control of the DirectX 11/12 renderer in games and applications.
+The hook should work for most games and can be built for both 32-bit (DirectX 11 only) and 64-bit. **Still under development, but all the core parts work.**

 Below is a video of the hook hooking the renderer in Monster Hunter World.